587 Results

 Waitlist3D PrintingSTEAMDesign intricate 3D-printable objects using BlocksCAD, an online program developed by Einstein’s Workshop.
 This easy-to-learn software makes coding and 3D design as simple as dragging and dropping blocks of editable code.
 Develop an intuitive understanding of coordinate geometry while turning what you can imagine into reality.
 Pick one of your 3D creations to print and take home.SummerFun!
 2026 -

-Waitlist3D Printing DesignArts & Crafts (K-12)Design intricate 3D objects using BlocksCAD, a software program that combines 3D modeling with block-based coding.
+3D Printing DesignSTEM (K-12)Design intricate 3D objects using BlocksCAD, a software program that combines 3D modeling with block-based coding.
 You’ll learn computer coding, graphing skills, and 3-dimensional design.
-By dragging and dropping blocks of editable code that create and modify 3D shapes, you’ll use problem-solving to build models that can then be exported to a 3D printer.Winter 2026 -
+By dragging and dropping blocks of editable code that create and modify 3D shapes, you’ll use problem-solving to build models that can then be exported to a 3D printer.Spring 2026 -

 A Wicked Good TimeIn the Spotlight“You’re gonna be pop-u-lar!”
 Step into the magical world of Wicked as we listen to the hit Broadway soundtrack, explore the captivating storyline, and debate the ultimate question: Who is truly wicked—Elphaba or Glinda?
 We’ll talk about our favorite songs, share insights about the characters, and dive into the show’s powerful themes.
 Projects include designing costume sketches, singing karaoke hits, hosting a Glinda vs. Elphaba debate, and making friendship bracelets.
 Get ready for a musical adventure that will “defy gravity!”SummerFun!
 2026 -

 ACE HighlightsNot finding your class here?
 Use the search feature.
-Reflectionary Leadership can be found in the Career section; Citizen Prep can be found in the Languages section.Category -
+Country Music and American Film can be found in Music, Theater & Film.Category -

 Abstract PaintingHigh SchoolExplore the power of color, shape, and texture to create striking abstract art.
 Experiment with brush techniques, layered textures, and unexpected color combinations to express ideas, emotions, and personal style without relying on realism.
 Push your creativity, refine your artistic voice, and develop original pieces that reflect your vision.SummerFun!
 2026 -